PRP or Platelet Rich Plasma

 Top FAQs about Stem Cells:

-Our office uses adult stem cells from the patient’s own body (hip) which upon extraction from the hip is introduced into the injured area immediately after minimal manipulation and autologous use.
+Our office uses adult stem cells from the patient’s own body which upon extraction is introduced into the injured area immediately after minimal manipulation and for autologous use.
 There is no religious ethical concern associated with this type of cell.
+We operate within our scope of expertise and have undergone appropriate training as well as on-going continuing medical education to maintain our ability to perform these procedures safely and in line with the latest medical evidence.

 Other Regenerative Treatment Options